iterative/dvc.org/content/docs/user-guide/merge-conflicts.md

 And then `dvc update` the `.dvc` file to download the latest data from its original source.

-> Note that updating will bring in the latest version of the data found in its
+> Note that updating will bring in the latest version of the data from its
 > source, which may not correspond with any of the hashes that was removed.